 Lit by Direct Current B.V.

 Direct Current B.V. supplied the 350V Public Light LED Driver to Luminext.
 In collaboration with CityTec, the DC grid is installed with the Current Router which controls the DC microgrid and the safety.
 The LED lighting is connected to the DC grid of the DC system.

-Since solar panels generates DC power, a tradicional AC grid would need DC/AC converters to transport the energy to the user.
-Because LED lighting works on DC, another AC/DC converters would then be needed to make the power usable.
+Since solar panels generates DC power, a traditional AC grid would need DC/AC converters to transport the energy to the user.
+Because LED lighting works on DC, another AC/DC converter would then be needed to make the power usable.
 A DC system eliminates the need for these converters which makes up for energy losses, and DC cables are thinner than AC cables.
-All of this saves money on raw materials and investments and is an accelerator to the transition to sustainable energy.
+All of this saves money on raw materials and investments and is an accelerator to sustainable energy transition.

 - Port of Amsterdam